Groupwork designs 30-storey stone skyscraper

-Amin Taha's architecture studio Groupwork has collaborated with structural engineer Webb Yates to design a conceptual 30-storey stone office block that would be cheaper and more sustainable than concrete or steel equivalents.
+Amin Taha's architecture studio Groupwork has collaborated with structural engineer Webb Yates to design a conceptual 30-storey office block with a stone exoskeleton structure.

 The research found that large commercial buildings could be built more cheaply and with less of an environmental impact using stone rather than concrete or steel.